+There are many forms of brain teasers around.
 In simple terms, they are a type of puzzle aimed at applying thought to work out the answer.
 Unlike a quiz, the answer to a brain teaser is not based on knowing a fact.
 I will show you the difference between a brain teaser and a general knowledge question.
-Then you will be able to see how they can be good for increasing your intelligence.
+Then you will be able to see how they can be beneficial for increasing your intelligence.

+One thing is certain.
+If you do not use your brain, you will never become intelligent.
 Intelligence comes from experience and having the ability to apply reasoning to deduce an answer.
-Brain-teasers are a good way of assessing how well your brain is working right now.
-They are also useful for helping ‘fine tune’ your brain the way you would do your car.
+Brain-teasers are a useful way of assessing how well your brain is working right now.
+They are also valuable for helping ‘fine tune’ your genius the way you would do your car.

 You may well have come across many types of brain teaser in your youth.
 Often they may seem like they play no purpose in everyday life.
-However you would be very wrong.
+However, you would be very wrong.
 Brain-teasers have a very serious side to them.

 Experience tells us how a car will react under certain circumstances, to the point where driving becomes an instinct.
 Brain games are another way of allowing us to use our brains in such a way that it becomes natural and instinctive.
-Not only that, but testing your mental capabilities can be great fun.
+Not only that but testing your mental capabilities can be great fun.

 Many of us have a competitive streak in us.
 Aiming for and beating a target is what drives many of us too.
 The fun aspect of brain games is doing better than your friends, that’s for sure.
 We all want to appear to be the smartest in a group.
 But then there’s the personal best.
 If you do a series of brain-teasers, how do you know that next time you won’t do better?

-Certainly you can think up many obscure scenarios that aim to provide an obvious solution, but they are usually all flawed.
+Positively, you can think up many obscure scenarios that aim to provide an obvious solution, but they are usually all flawed.
 There is only one answer that is neither construed nor adjusted to fit, and that is the man was playing the board game Monopoly.

 Have you used High IQ Pro?